arg0NNY/BetterAnimations/docs/create/intersection.md

 }
 ```

-In this case we may simply remove [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value, as it doesn't matter from what `opacity` animation starts as long as it
+In this case we may simply remove the [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value, as it doesn't matter from what `opacity` animation starts as long as it
 ends on `0`.
 [Anime](./anime) will automatically set [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value equal to the current `opacity`.

 Covering the second case is a bit more complex: